Tokyo Surroundings | the City of Yokohama

 Minato Mirai 21 みなとみらい21

-At Minato Mirai 21 (MM21), a new urban development to reclaim the seaside and harbour from industry, you will find Japan's tallest building, the Yokohama Landmark Tower and a large Ferris wheel called Cosmo Clock 21, the city's new landmarks.
+At Minato Mirai 21 (MM21), a new urban development to reclaim the seaside and harbour from industry, you will find a tall building, the Yokohama Landmark Tower and a large Ferris wheel called Cosmo Clock 21, the city's new landmarks.
 This area has become popular among couples as the place will give you a sense of a seaside resort, right inside the city.
 There are many shopping malls and art museums for your enjoyment.
-For more information about Minato Mirai 21
+The Cup Noodle Museum is in the Minato Mirai 21 area, an 8-minute walk from Minatomirai Station.

 The Foreign Settlement 外国人居住地